termsurf/tree/readme.md

 Install the
 [syntax highlighter](https://marketplace.visualstudio.com/items?itemName=termsurf.note-text)
-VSCode extension and get to work!
+VSCode extension and get aworkin!

 Check out the [BaseNote Book](https://github.com/termsurf/base.link) for the most up-to-date info on the project!
 Specifically the pages on